tudelft-iv-students/offline-tracking-with-object-permanence/README.md

 ```

 ## Training
-We have already provided the trained Re-ID models under folder `./motion_associator` and track completion model under folder `./track_completion_model`.
+We have already provided the trained Re-ID models under folder `./motion_associator` and track completion model under folder `./track_completion_model` as `.tar` files.
 Alternatively, you can also train yourself following the steps below.

 1. Run the following commands to extract pre-processed data for Re-ID.
 This may take several hours.
 ```shell